-To progress regulatory convergence, after consultation with our members regulated by both TEQSA and ASQA ITECA recommends the following approach:
+Following consultation with ITECA members regulated by both TEQSA and ASQA, ITECA recommends the following broad approach to regulatory convergence:

 Phased Approach To Achieve Regulatory Convergence -

 - Step One: A joint TEQSA ASQA regulatory convergence working group be formed with representation from ITECA, Universities Australia and TAFE Directors Australia as the three organisations that represent both higher education and skills training sectors; then - Step Two: The process of identifying where regulatory convergence can be achieved, based upon an exclusion model.
 That is, each regulator's standard be considered a candidate for convergence until such time it is demonstrated that this cannot be reasonably achieved; then - Step Three: As soon as practicable, a discussion paper be released that identifies where regulatory convergence is possible.
 This would commence the formal consultation process on regulatory reform.